umarhassan-mitodl/22.011-spring-2020/content/pages/OpEdExamples.md

 Op-Ed Instructor Examples
 -------------------------

-Annotations by Robbie Stewart and Patrick White from the {{% resource_link "fedd2e69-4b39-421d-b55c-874e11d71af7" "Nuclear Science and Engineering Communication Lab" %}}.
+Annotations by Robbie Stewart and Patrick White from the [Nuclear Science and Engineering Communication Lab](http://mitcommlab.mit.edu/nse/about-the-lab/).

 {{% resource_link 0ed21092-21a6-a303-61f8-9d359fc06a87 "The false promise of nuclear power (PDF)" %}}.
 An Op-Ed from the Boston Globe, annotated to show which parts constitute the lede, nut graf, argument, and call to action.